osi4iot/osi4iot/README.md

 The OSI4IOT platform allows three types of deployments

--	Local deployment: Deployment in a single machine
--	On-premise cluster deployment: Deployment in a cluster on-premise
--	AWS cluster deployment: Deployment in a cluster on AWS

 <details>
-<summary> Local Deployment </summary>
+<summary> Local deployment </summary>
 <p>

+The local deployment option if for install the OSI4IOT plataform in a single machine.
 Select the local deployment option.
 The following options will be available

     ************************************************